asx-co-jp/cordova-plugin-asreader/README.md

 You can find a sample code here https://github.com/asx-co-jp/cordova-plugin-asreader-demo

+For detailed information about type of parameters of interfaces, please refere to the file RcpRfidApi.h and RcpBarcodeApi.h

 # Issues & Contributions
 This plugin is open for everyone.
 You are welcome to raise issues here.
 Bug fixes and pull requests will also be deeply appreciated.